 So, what are the actual, bottom-line benefits of skills-based volunteerism?

-Since 2010, True Impact has collected volunteerism impact data from more than 36,000 employees across 36 companies and organizations.
+Since 2010, True Impact has collected volunteerism impact data from thousands of employees across dozens of companies and organizations.
 And while fewer than 15% of volunteers engaged in activities designed to leverage professional skills (as compared to traditional, hands-on volunteerism), we found that these volunteers generated significantly more value across nearly all social, employee, and business categories.

 Volunteerism provides nonprofits with free services that they might otherwise have had to pay for.
 From this perspective, sorting food bank donations provides a service equivalent to $11.28 per hour (US Bureau of Labor Statistics mean wage database), while pro bono management consultants provide a service equivalent to $43.38 per hour.